Last Updated on 04/05/2024 by Denise Leo. Post first published on May 4, 2024.

 Pomeranian coats are thick and long, so brushing them can be difficult.
 But regular brushing is essential to prevent matting and keep your Pomeranian’s coat looking its best.
 A good brushing routine is essential for your Pomeranian.

-I have decades of experience with champion Poms and will show you how to brush your Pomeranian properly.
-I’ll break down exactly how one should go about doing just this.
+I have decades of experience with champion Pomeranians and will show you how to brush your Pomeranian properly.
+I’ll explain exactly how to do this.

 Pomeranian Coat Stages

-When they’re young, a Pomeranian pup’s fur usually lacks substantial guard hairs and is virtually a single coat.
+A Pomeranian pup’s fur usually lacks substantial guard hairs and is virtually a single coat when they’re young.
 This Pomeranian fur is very soft, and although it grows, it won’t get too long because, inside his first year, it all falls out.
 Hairs won’t shed much and are usually not long enough to get tangled.

-Older Pom puppies, from around 4 – 6 months of age, move into the “Pomeranian puppy uglies” phase (so named because the fur often looks quite patchy), where their puppy fur will fall out and be replaced by a new adult coat.
+From around 4 – 6 months of age, they move into the “Pomeranian puppy uglies” phase (so named because the fur often looks quite patchy), during which their puppy fur falls out and is replaced by a new adult coat.

-By the 12-15 months point, Pomeranians are considered adults and have grown a huge double coat.
-The pomeranian undercoat is short, soft, fluffy fur tightly packed on his body.
-The outer layer is made of guard hairs that are noticeably longer.
+Pomeranians are considered adults by 12-15 months and have grown double coats.
+The Pomeranian undercoat is short, soft, fluffy fur tightly packed on his body.
+The outer layer is made of noticeably longer guard hairs.

 The whole coat is dense, a significant amount of shedding takes place (although you might not notice it), and there will be a lot of tangles that need to be brushed regularly to avoid problems.